How to Transpose Multiple Columns into One Column in Excel (3 Methods)

 Transpose Data in Multiple Columns into One Column Using Power Query

-As I have chosen the New Worksheet option, my results are placed on a new sheet.
+Your results will be displayed.
+Since you’ve chosen the New Worksheet option, the results will appear on a new sheet.

 Read More: Excel Power Query: Transpose Rows to Columns (Step-by-Step Guide)